 Placer CASA, which provides Court Appointed Special Advocates (CASAs) to youth in foster care.
 CASAs are sworn Officers of the Court, and in essence are the "eyes and ears of the judge, and the voice of the child" in juvenile dependency proceedings.
 They also mentor the youth they serve, often building long-term relationships with their youth.

-Adult to Youth Mentors (A2Y), which basically "sandwiches" our CASA program, providing volunteer mentors for youth who are at-risk of entering the juvenile justice or child welfare systems ("upstream" of CASA), and former foster youth who are transitioning into adulthood without family support ("downstream" of CASA).
+Placer Youth Mentors, which basically "sandwiches" our CASA program, providing volunteer mentors for youth who are at-risk of entering the juvenile justice or child welfare systems ("upstream" of CASA), and former foster youth who are transitioning into adulthood without family support ("downstream" of CASA).

 Board duties are fairly typical of other non-profits, and include organizational governance, financial oversight and fund raising.
 Board meetings occur monthly, and include an annual board retreat to review and update our Strategic Plan.